Prom Night IV: Deliver Us from Evil

-Prom Night IV: Deliver Us from Evil is a 1992 Canadian slasher film directed by Clay Borris and starring Nicole de Boer and J.H.
-Wyman.
+Prom Night IV: Deliver Us from Evil is a 1991 Canadian slasher film directed by Clay Borris and starring Nicole de Boer and J. H. Wyman.
 The film follows a deranged Catholic priest who targets four teenagers on their prom night.
-It is the fourth and final film in the original Prom Night film series.
+It is the fourth film in the original Prom Night film series.
 Like the previous film, it was released briefly in theaters before later being released to video.

+The Club was intended to serve as the fifth installment of the original series, but after the producers decided the Prom Night name was waning in drawing power it was decided to release it as a standalone film without the Prom Night name.

 Plot

 At Hamilton High School's 1957 prom, students Lisa and Brad leave the festivities to have sex in Brad's car.
 Before the two can undress, they are distracted by a noise, revealed to be someone putting candles on the hood of the car.
-After spotting the candles, Lisa has her throat slashed by a metal crucifix, wielded by psychotic religious fanatic, Father Jonas; he then stabs Brad in the chest before igniting the car in flames.
-After committing this double homicide, Father Jonas reveals he had suffered sexual abuse from priests in the church and displays stigmata.
+After spotting the candles, Lisa has her throat slashed by a metal crucifix, wielded by psychotic religious fanatic, Father Jonas; he then kills Brad before igniting the car in flames.
+Father Jonas then reveals he suffered sexual abuse from priests in the church and displays stigmata.
 He is transported from St. Basil Seminary to the St. George Church by a group of fellow priests led by Father Jaeger, who refers to the rambling Father Jonas as an abomination and believes him possessed by dark forces.

 In 1991 at St. George Church, young Father Colin is informed by the now-elderly Father Jaeger that his trip to Africa for missionary work has been put off and that he has been ordered by the church with watching over Father Jonas, who has been held captive in the church basement for thirty-three years in a drug-induced stupor.
 Shortly after showing Colin the catatonic Jonas, Jaeger passes away, officially leaving Colin as Jonas's new guardian.
 Believing he can help Jonas, Colin neglects drugging him, an act which allows Jonas to regain consciousness.
 Father Jonas escapes, killing Colin before fleeing to St. Basil Seminary.
 Discovering Colin's death and Jonas' escape, Cardinal Turint stages Colin's murder to appear as a suicide before going off in search of Jonas.

 At the St. Basil Seminary, which has long since been abandoned and converted into a summer home, two young couples—consisting of the summer home owner's son Mark, his girlfriend Meagan, the mischievous Laura and her boyfriend Jeff—arrive, planning to celebrate their graduation privately instead of going to prom, but find most of the electronics and appliances in the house have been stolen.
 Deciding to stay and party anyway, the group is stalked by Jonas, who acquires his old metal crucifix and uses it to kill Mark's younger brother Jonathan, who had followed the group to the house.